rlayte/toystore/README.md

 ### Run the server

-We've provided an example app in the api package.
+We've provided an example app in the examples directory.
 Run it with:

     $ # Start the seed node
-    $ go run api/http.go 127.0.0.2
+    $ go run examples/http.go 127.0.0.2
     $ # Start other nodes
-    $ go run api/http.go 127.0.0.{n}
+    $ go run examples/http.go 127.0.0.{n}

 ### Testing